Run agents

 Artifacts represent what the agent found.
 Each artifact is a structured result that includes a confidence score and source references, tracing the finding back to the specific data that informed it.

 Together, steps and artifacts give you the context to understand how the agent reached its conclusion and the evidence behind it.
-For the full response structure, see the Run object reference.
+For the full response structure, see the Run reference.